-The Husky family includes students' families because they are an important part of a student's transition to college.
-FSYE wants extended family members to feel welcome and included in the HBU community.
+The Husky family includes students' families because they are an important part of a student's transition to and through college.
+Student Involvement wants extended family members to feel welcome and included in the HBU community.
 They can receive email updates on HBU events, newsletters, Family Weekend invitations, and opportunities to network.
-Connect with FSYE through the Office of Student Involvement located in MDA Student Center, Brown 274 or email fye@hbu.edu.
+Connect through the Office of Student Involvement located in MDA Student Center, Brown 274 or email parent@hbu.edu.